Charlie Clough

-Charles David Clough (born 4 September 1990) is an English professional footballer who plays as a defender for Nakhon Ratchasima.
+Charles David Clough (born 4 September 1990) is an English professional footballer who plays as a centre-back for Thai League 1 club Lamphun Warriors.

 Career

 Bristol Rovers

 Originally from Taunton in Somerset, Clough was admitted into the Bristol Rovers youth set-up, based at the Bristol Academy of Sport, and was promoted to the first-team squad in the summer of 2007.
 His Football League debut, aged 17, came in a League One match against Brighton & Hove Albion at the Memorial Stadium on 26 April 2008 as a substitute in the 68th minute.

 At the start of the 2008–09 season he was sent to Mangotsfield United on a month's loan to gain some first team experience, with the loan later extended into a second month.
 In September 2010, he joined Newport County on a one-month loan.
 In January 2011, he joined struggling Southern Premier League club Weymouth on a month-long loan.

 On 28 February 2011, he joined Bath City on an initial loan period of a month.
 He made his debut for Bath City on 1 March 2011 in a 5–1 away defeat against Rushden & Diamonds.
 He was recalled from his loan period on 28 April 2011 having scored two goals in eleven appearances.
 He re-joined Bath on loan later that year, when they signed him in a month-long emergency deal.
 In March 2012, he joined A.F.C.
 Telford United on loan.

 In December 2011, he was told he would be allowed to leave Bristol Rovers alongside teammate Ben Swallow.